Rakeela/dragora-notes/They-Are-Smol.md

 It makes no sense to bring the kids along in chapter 21.
 No sense at all.
 I wonder if the author will pay it off or leave it unfathomable.

 ---
+I'm into book 5 now.
+Oh my god it's frustrating that the author used a population boom storyline.
+If humans are rare and vital, their value would only go up if they didn't breed.
+Reproducing heavily drains value!
+When you've got too many humans and no use for them, life gets cheap and people have to suffer being unwanted.
+The whole starting premise of They are Smol - that humans are new, rare exoticisms and the whole galaxy thinks they're adorable - is fragile and would fall apart if people had a bavillion kids.

+---
 Back to [[Bibliography]]